 Tonight we sleep two per en-suite room at a camp with a pool and bar, just north of Ghanzi.
-Clients who opted to take the Activity Package will be travelling into the Okavango Delta tomorrow, preparing for the two-night excursion tonight.
+Those of you who have opted to take the Upgraded Fly-in Delta Trip will be travelling into the Okavango Delta tomorrow, preparing for the two-night trip tonight.

 This morning you have the option of embarking on a nature walk with the Kalahari San of the Ghanzi area.
 The guided walk with the local San is a rare and unusual cultural encounter, revealing the fascinating survival techniques and ancient stories of Southern Africa's oldest tribe.

-Activity Package clients fly to our remote tented camp and stay in permanent, en-suite tents for the next two nights.
+Arriving in Maun, clients taking the Upgraded Fly-in Delta Trip are dropped at the airport for their flight into the Okavango Delta.
+The upgrade entails flying to a remote tented camp and staying in permanent, en-suite tents for the next two nights (inquire for more details).
 The transfer flight is conducted in small planes offering expansive aerial views of this unique natural wonder.

 Today we continue north to Kasane, where we stay on the banks of the Chobe River near the national park.

 In the afternoon we set off on a 4x4 game drive in Chobe National Park, renowned for its huge population of migratory elephants and large buffalo herds.
 Chobe Park is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.